wnfs-wg/spec/spec/private-wnfs.md

 ### 4.5.1 Blind Merge

 The private forest merge algorithm functions completely at the encrypted data layer, and MAY be performed by a third party that doesn't have read access to the private file system at all.
-As a tradeoff, this pushed some complexity to read-time.
+As a trade off, this pushed some complexity to read-time.
 It is possible for multiple "conflicting" file writes to exist at a single revision.
 In these cases, some tie-breaking MUST be performed, and is up to the reader.
 Tie breaking MAY be as simple as choosing the smallest CID.

  [^1]: See [`rationale/hamt.md`](/rationale/hamt.md) for more information.